 The audience is willing to spend their time to “listen” to the message.

 Then the message is performed (in any sense).

 The message (art) speaks to you, it touches your inner level of unconsciousness, it is perceived as being “beautiful”.

-So you see or hear something beautiful and it triggers your memories and imagination (which is formed from memories?).
+So you see or hear something beautiful and it triggers your imagination and (which is formed from?) memories.

 Sometimes immediately or sometimes days, weeks, months or even years later you start to reflect about the art (=message).

 Or what (broken/mixed) memories (and imagination) the message triggered.

 The message gives meaning and inspires new insights.